loumonthjack/RPN-Calculator/README.md

  -- removeItems -- Removes from Space Array

- -- isInvalid -- Returns boolean, Storage has one or more Inputs
+ -- isInvalid -- Returns boolean, Storage Space has one or more Inputs